fishfolk/jumpy/assets/levels/README.md

 description = "Sword fighting 1x1 level for the real fishes"
 ```

-they will do nothing in the game, but may be helpful to figure what UI we will need in level selection menu etc.
+They will do nothing in the game, but may be helpful to figure what UI we will need in level selection menu etc.

 This is it, after adding level to levels.toml it should appear in the game!
 Levels are sorted in the same order as they are in the toml.